alessandrosebastianelli/alessandrosebastianelli.github.io/_pages/about.md

   - /about.html
 ---

-Alessandro Sebastianelli (Student Member, IEEE) received the degree (cum laude) in electronic engineering for automation and telecommunications from the [University of Sannio][sannio], Benevento, Italy, in 2019, where he also pursed the Ph.D. degree.
+Alessandro Sebastianelli (Student Member, IEEE) received the degree (cum laude) in electronic engineering for automation and telecommunications from the [University of Sannio][sannio], Benevento, Italy, in 2019, where he also pursed the Ph.D. degree in Information Technologies for Engineering.

 His research topics mainly focus on remote sensing and satellite data analysis, artificial intelligence (AI) techniques for Earth observation, data fusion and quantum machine learning.
 He has coauthored several articles to reputed journals and conferences for the sector of remote sensing.
 Ha has been a Visited Researcher with [Φ-lab][Φ-lab], European Space Agency [ESA][ESA]/European Space Research Institute [ESRIN](ESRIN), Frascati, Italy, and still collaborates with.
 He has won an ESA OSIP proposal in August 2020.
 He received an IEEE award for one the best the thesis in geoscience and remote sensing.